DoD-Platform-One/bigbang/charter/PackageRequirements.md

 Each Package will clearly articulate in documentation any dependent Big Bang Package and versions.

-## PR-X Kubernetes Component Requirements

-These requirements for the kubernetes components come from the Kubernetes STIG, Kubesec.io and other best practices

-* Resource Limits and Requests set for cpu and memory and they are [Guaranteed QoS](https://kubernetes.io/docs/tasks/configure-pod-container/quality-service-pod/#create-a-pod-that-gets-assigned-a-qos-class-of-guaranteed)
-* Containers are not run in privileged mode
-* Read Only Root File System is set to true
-* Containers are not run as root
-* runAsUser > 1000
-* Each deployment/daemonset/statefulset should use its own service account with least privilege permission set
-* HostPath volumes are not allowed
-* All resources contain the [Kubernetes Common Labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/)
-* All containers contain health and liveness checks

 ## Branching

 Each package will have a default branch of `main`.
 Immutable tags will be used to identify releases and will follow a semver versioning scheme.
 For more information, see the [versioning](#pr-x.-package-versioning-scheme) section.